-In the spirit of Mother Jones, we value grassroots organizing and hell-raising for justice.
+In the spirit of Mother Jones, we value grassroots organizing and strategic hell-raising for justice.

-In the spirit of Denmark Vesey, we value collective sharing of power and resources.
+In the spirit of Denmark Vesey, we value sharing of power and resources for our collective liberation.

 In the spirit of Standing Bear, we value people's right to indigenous culture and stewardship of land.

-In the spirit of Ida B. Wells, we value organizing against injustice and for human dignity.
+In the spirit of Ida B. Wells, we value organizing to expose injustice, raise consciousness, and affirm human dignity.